rhysjo/rhysjo/README.md

 ### Hi there 👋

-I'm a Computer Science student with over 9 years of professional IT experience.
+I'm a Certified Blue Prism Associate Developer and Computer Science student with over 9 years of professional IT experience.
 My skills include:

 - **Python**
 - **Java**